Arizona Spring Draw 2024

 The Drawing Phases

-For applications unsuccessful in the first two passes, new random numbers are generated, and the third, fourth, and fifth hunt choices are reviewed for permit availability.
+For applications unsuccessful in the first two passes, new random numbers are generated, and the system reviews applications in the same method as the prior pass, but considering third, fourth, and fifth hunt choices.

 Awarding Bonus Points